PaloAltoNetworks/gridmeld/doc/admin-guide.rst

 Cisco ISE pxGrid
 ----------------

-.. note:: ISE 2.4 or greater is required.  ``gridmeld`` has been
-          tested with ISE 2.4.0.357.

 ISE must be configured for pxGrid.
 By default pxGrid is disabled and can be enabled at Administration->Deployment->Deployment Nodes List-> *your ISE node*.